Mafia state: Other

 In 2010, Libyan leader Muammar Gaddafi had labelled Switzerland as a mafia state, stating that "Switzerland is behaving like a criminal organisation and it is involved in money laundering, assassinations and terrorism."

 Jonathan Benton, the former head of a United Kingdom anti-corruption agency, described Malta as a "mafia state" where money laundering transactions of hundreds of millions of euros are made every year without any problem.
 He made this statement while speaking on BBC radio following the murder of investigative journalist Daphne Caruana Galizia.

-The United States under President Donald Trump, especially in his second term has been described as a mafia state by multiple publications.

 Currently, Indonesia has been described by media as mafia state due to the rise of preman influences in the country.
 According to Ian Douglas Wilson, premanism could not exist without being tolerated by the state.
 In 2025, automakers BYD and VinFast has reported that their factory construction workers were harassed by preman demanding protection money.
 There are many widespread accusations that the government has been protecting two rivalling gangs, GRIB Jaya and Pancasila Youth for political and economic interests.

+Though he does not explicitly use the term 'mafia state', in his 2016 book "Trinidad and Tobago: The Rise of a Criminal State", political scientist Jason Henry sets out an argument that Trinidad and Tobago can be considered a criminal state.
+From Henry's account, it is clear that the concepts of a mafia/criminal state are very closely aligned.